 Netflix has a whole stack of these great documentaries.
-Here are some of our favourites.
+Here are some of our best Netflix documentaries.

 Best Netflix documentaries